luciotato/LiteScript/devel/source-v0.7/Producer_js.lite.md

 Create a default index var name if none was provided

-        if .isMap //new syntax "for each in map xx" return .produceInMap(iterable)
+        if .inMap //new syntax "for each in map xx" return .produceInMap(iterable)

         var indexVar = .indexVar